 Best Revival of a Play/Musical

 A revival is a production of a show that's been on Broadway before, and these productions are considered in different categories from Best Play and Best Musical.
 There's usually separate Best Play Revival and Best Musical Revival categories, but if there are fewer than three play and/or musical revivals in a particular season, they'll all be considered in one category called Best Revival.

 On rare occasions, well-known shows that have been around for a while will be considered in the Best Revival categories even if they haven't been on Broadway before.
-In the 2022 season, Paula Vogel's How I Learned to Drive made its Broadway premiere this year, but it's being considered as a revival because the show premiered years ago off Broadway with the same stars and director.
+In the 2022 season, Paula Vogel's How I Learned to Drive made its Broadway premiere this year, but it was considered as a revival because the show premiered years before off Broadway with the same stars and director.
 The Tony Awards Administration Committee makes decisions like these and announces them prior to the nominations.

 Best Leading Actor/Actress categories

 The nominating categories for lead performers are split up by gender and genre (play vs. musical), so there are four such Tony Awards: Best Leading Actor in a Musical, Best Leading Actor in a Play, Best Leading Actress in a Musical, and Best Leading Actress in a Play.
 Lead performers in both new shows and revivals are considered together in their respective categories.

 An average of five performers are nominated in each of these categories, give or take a couple.
 Any actor or actress whose name appears above the show's title is automatically considered in the "lead" category for Tony nominating purposes (for example, "Billy Crystal in Mr. Saturday Night" in 2022).
 Actors without such billing can still be considered as a "lead" in their appropriate category, and alternatively, famous actors with above-the-title billing are sometimes moved to the Featured category if they have a smaller part.
 The Tony Awards Administration Committee makes those decisions.